Bill Hall (utility player)

+Early life

+Hall attended Nettleton High School in Nettleton, Mississippi.

 Professional career

 Milwaukee Brewers

 In the 2005 season, Hall helped the Brewers to their first .500 season since 1992.
 Splitting time among third base, shortstop, and second base, Hall had a batting average of .291 with 17 home runs and 62 RBIs.
 The following season, Hall played behind newly acquired third baseman Corey Koskie, shortstop J. J. Hardy, and second baseman Rickie Weeks.
 On May 17, 2006, Hall became the Brewers' starting shortstop after Hardy injured his ankle.

 On Mother's Day 2006, with the Brewers playing the New York Mets, Hall hit a walk-off home run in the 10th inning.
 He hit the home run using a special Mother's Day pink bat with his mother, Vergie Hall, in attendance.
 After the game he dedicated the home run to her.
 When the bat was later auctioned to raise money for breast cancer research, Brewers owner Mark Attanasio purchased the bat and gave it to Hall's mother.
 The final bid on the bat was over $25,000, the third-highest total ever paid for an auction item on mlb.com.

 In November 2006, Hall represented Major League Baseball in the Japan All-Star Series.

 Hall became the Brewers' leader offensively with a .553 slugging percentage, 85 RBIs, and 35 home runs.
 He also led his team in runs scored (101), doubles (39), triples (4), total bases (297), and walks (63).
 As a result of his play, the Brewers named him the most valuable player of the team.
-On February 5, 2007, Hall signed a four-year deal for $24 million with the Brewers.
-There is also a $9.25 million option for a fifth season in 2011.
+On February 5, 2007, Hall signed a four-year deal for $24 million with the Brewers with a $9.25 million option for a fifth season in 2011.

 Hall opened the 2007 season as a center fielder, batting fourth.
 In 2007, he led all major league center fielders in errors with 9, and had the lowest fielding percentage among them, .971, as well as the lowest zone rating, .837.

 On June 12, 2007, Hall drew three of the four walks issued by Justin Verlander in his no-hitter against the Brewers.